nerajbobra/lstm-cnn-eeg-sleep-staging/README.md

 ![datapreview](https://github.com/nerajbobra/lstm-cnn-eeg-sleep-staging/blob/main/plots/parsed_data.png "Data Preview")

 ## 2. Generate Spectrograms
-Each file is now segmented into five thirty-second consecutive blocks, and then spectrograms of each 30 second block are computed.
+Each file is now segmented into five thirty-second consecutive blocks, and then Mel Spectrograms of each 30 second block are computed.
 An example spectrogram output from file SC4121EC:
 ![spectrogram](https://github.com/nerajbobra/lstm-cnn-eeg-sleep-staging/blob/main/plots/spectrogram.png "Spectrogram")
-Note that the high frequency resolution of the spectrogram leads to a tradeoff of lower time resolution
+Note that this is not an audio application, and therefore the use of a Mel Spectrogram is not particularly justified, however the model seems to be training better on Mel Spectrograms as opposed to standard power spectral density.

 ## 3. Train the Model
 For training, a validation split of 10% was used and an early stopping criterion was implemented based on the validation loss.
 The loss and categorical accuracy over the training session:
 ![loss](https://github.com/nerajbobra/lstm-cnn-eeg-sleep-staging/blob/main/plots/loss.png "Loss")
 ![accuracy](https://github.com/nerajbobra/lstm-cnn-eeg-sleep-staging/blob/main/plots/accuracy.png "Categorical Accuracy")
+Note that the validation loss did not decrease after epoch 8, and therefore the final saved model is based on the results of epoch 8

 ## 4. Evaluate the Model
 20% of the data was used for the test set.